pulumi/examples/aws-ts-voting-app/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Voting app with two containers
+# Voting app Using Reeis and Flask

 A simple voting app that uses Redis for a data store and a Python Flask app for the frontend.
 The example has been ported from https://github.com/Azure-Samples/azure-voting-app-redis.